-In the decades after Selena Quintanilla's murder in 1995, fans of the "Queen of Tejano" still mourn one of the music industry's biggest losses.
+In the decades after Selena Quintanilla's murder by Yolanda Saldívar in March 1995, fans of the "Queen of Tejano Music" still mourn one of the music industry's biggest losses.

 In the early 1990s, Latina singer Selena Quintanilla was on top of the world.
 Widely adored for her Tejano music and stunning fashion, Selena was on her way to becoming a superstar in America.
 But it all came to a screeching halt with Selena’s murder at the hands of Yolanda Saldívar.
 When fans found out how Selena died and who killed her, they were devastated.